JSON / YAML / TOML / CSV / XML / HTML / Markdown Converter

-Convert data between YAML, JSON, and TOML without installing CLI tools or writing a script.
+Convert data between JSON, YAML, TOML, CSV, XML, HTML, Markdown, and .env without installing CLI tools or writing a script.
 Paste your configuration file, API response, or data structure, choose a target format, and get the converted output instantly.
 Everything runs in your browser.

 How to Use

-- Select the input format using the From buttons (JSON, YAML, or TOML), or click Detect to identify the format automatically
+- Select the input format using the From buttons (JSON, YAML, TOML, CSV, XML, HTML, Markdown, or .env), or click Detect to identify the format automatically

 - Select the target format using the To buttons